iqbal-labqi/IDB30102_GroupAB_BiometricSecurityFace/02_Literature_Review/README.md

 ## 6. Relevant Datasets and Data Sources

 The reviewed studies use benchmark, public and application-oriented datasets.
-Relevant datasets identified in the existing literature include CASIA-FASD, SiW, Replay-Attack, OULU-NPU, CASIA-MFSD, MSU-MFSD, LFW, MOBIO, FFIW-10K, FaceForensics++, OpenForensics, CVL, IITK, CASIA-Face-v5, FERET, CelebA, HDU, CFP-FP, AgeDB-30, IJB-C, WMCA, CASIA-SURF and CASIA-SURF CeFA.
+Relevant datasets identified in the existing literature include CASIA-FASD, SiW, Replay-Attack, OULU-NPU, CASIA-MFSD, MSU-MFSD, LFW, MOBIO, FFIW-10K, FaceForensics++, Celeb-DF, DFDNet, OpenForensics, CVL, IITK, CASIA-Face-v5, FERET, CelebA, HDU, WMCA, CASIA-SURF, CASIA-SURF CeFA, Georgia Tech, Essex, FVC2000 and SOCOFing.

 For the proposed research, dataset selection should support a clear comparison between source and target conditions and provide suitable genuine and attack samples for presentation attack detection.
 The exact final dataset choice remains consistent with the scope and methodology stated in Chapter 1.